Data Caricatures: On the Representation of African American Language in Pretraining Corpora: RQ2: How Well is AAL Represented?

 \subsection{Methods}

 \textbf{Human Judgments.} For each text that is judged to be human written and contain identifiable AAL features, annotators are asked to also rate each text on three additional dimensions.
-First, we follow \citet{deas-phon} and include \textit{Native Speaker} which asks whether the text appears to be naturally written by an AAL-speaker.
-The remaining two dimensions capture whether the AAL texts are suitable for training LLMs.
-Inspired by \citet{fleisig-chatgpt}, \textit{Stereotype} asks whether the text portrays a stereotypical or harmful representation of AAL or its speakers.
-Finally, we consider annotators' own linguistic attitudes toward texts that are included in pretraining corpora, motivated by sociolinguistics work on listeners' language attitudes and perceptions \cite{campbell-judge}.
-We include \textit{Appropriateness} which asks whether an annotator perceives a given text to be appropriate for language models to generate and thus appropriate to include in pretraining data.
+First, we follow \citet{deas-phon} and include \textit{Native Speaker} which asks whether the text appears to be naturally written by an AAL speaker.
+With the remaining two dimensions, we capture annotators' perceptions and linguistic attitudes toward a given text considering its inclusion in pretraining data.
+Inspired by \citet{fleisig-chatgpt}, \textit{Stereotype} first asks whether the text portrays a stereotypical or harmful representation of AAL or its speakers.
+Additionally, we include \textit{Appropriateness} which asks whether an annotator perceives a given text to be appropriate for language models to generate, and therefore, appropriate to include in pretraining data.
+Because we are interested in capturing the annotators' own perspectives on pretraining texts and their interpretations of these dimensions, we avoid providing detailed definitions of \textit{Stereotype} and \textit{Appropriateness} dimensions in particular, motivated by sociolinguistics work on language attitudes and perceptions \cite{campbell-judge,labov-monitor}.

-All dimensions are again judged on 4-point Likert scales with higher values representing that a text is judged to be likely written by a native speaker, to perpetuate stereotypes, and to be appropriate for an LLM to generate.
-Annotators exhibit substantial agreement for \textit{Native Speaker} ($\kappa$ = 0.619) although annotators' varying personal perspectives on the \textit{Appropriateness} and \textit{Stereotype} dimensions expectedly yield little to no agreement ($\kappa = $ 0.188 and -0.021 respectively), highlighting the need for representation of AAL-speakers in model development processes.
+All dimensions are again judged on 4-point Likert scales with higher values representing that a text is judged to likely have been written by a native speaker, to perpetuate stereotypes, and to be appropriate for an LLM to generate.
+Annotators exhibit substantial agreement for \textit{Native Speaker} ($\kappa$ = 0.619) although annotators' varying personal perspectives on the \textit{Appropriateness} and \textit{Stereotype} dimensions yield little to no agreement ($\kappa = $ 0.188 and -0.021 respectively).
+Given that these dimensions are highly dependent on individuals' own perceptions, this level of agreement is expected.
+Additionally, these results highlight the need to ensure that the inclusion of AAL speakers' perspectives captures the variety of perspectives.
 Additional details and discussion of agreement are included in \autoref{app:judgments}.